user2745/simpleserver/README.md

 # simpleserver
 server with a beer

-One program written in 4 programming paradigms:
+Beer: One program written in 4 programming paradigms
+Server: Single page web server